If you're unsure of whether it is worth forming a Virginia

 What is an annual assessment?
 Who receives the annual assessment and what are the steps taken to timely file it?

 then you may want to use our organization services.
-For a low flat fee of $500.00 plus the filing fee due to the State Corporation Commission, we will:
+For a low flat fee of $750.00, which includes the filing fee due to the State Corporation Commission, we will:

 Answer all of the ten questions above as well as any other questions you have concerning the formation sand operation of your LLC